benjaminselfridge/model-checking/doc/ModelChecking2.md

-Each `(loc, state)` pair is is labeled with the proposition that is `True` for location `loc` and no other locations, and is also `True` for all conditions that are satisfied by `state`.
+Each `(loc, state)` pair is is labeled with the proposition that is `True` for location `loc` and no other locations, and is also `True` for all state conditions that are satisfied by `state`.

 ``` {.haskell .literate}
   , tsLabel = \(loc, state) c -> case c of